penev-ff/vhttp-vim/README.md

 # vhttp-vim

-vhttp-vim is a lightweight Vim plugin that brings minimalistic simple HTTP client functionality to your editor.
+vhttp-vim is a lightweight Vim plugin that brings minimalistic and simple HTTP client functionality to your editor.

 ## Installation